cerner/terra-toolkit/scripts/aggregate-themes/README.md

 The `scoped` option accepts an array of theme names to aggregate.
 Only the `scoped-theme.scss` files will be aggregated.

-## Getting Started - Generate Root and Scoped Themes (Opt-in)
+## Getting Started - Generate Root and Scoped Themes
-Alternatively, an opt-in feature exists to generate root and scoped themes with a specified selector, then output a single `aggregated-themes.js` file.
+Alternatively, an opt-in feature exists to generate root and scoped themes, then output a single `aggregated-themes.js` file within the `generatedThemes` directory.
 Once activated, theme aggregation searches files following the namespace `*theme-variables`, then generates root or scoped theme files.
 These generated file(s) output to the `generatedThemes` directory and are imported into `aggregated-themes.js`.

-**Note**, root and scope theme generation will be the default behaviour for terra-toolkit v6, eliminating the need for pre-baked root and scope files.
 ```txt
 project
 ├── node_modules